The Carvalho Boom and the Stages of Quadcopter Flight

 They flew this first prototype over water sensitive papers.
 Dropping from a 3 m (10 ft) altitude to 2 m (6.6 ft) improved coverage uniformity and resulted in a 10.3 m (34 ft) effective swath width.
 They could see the downwash was interfering with deposition, and while increasing to a larger droplet size helped, it didn’t help enough.
 Then they made some design changes, extending the boom 30.5 cm (12 in) beyond the rotors, and they saw they had something.
 They reached out to Agri-Spray Consulting (Nebraska) and arranged to run a series of Operation S.A.F.E. fly-ins.

-There were multiple flights that day, so we’ll focus on three specific load-outs.
+There were more than 25 flights that day, so we’ll focus on three specific load-outs.
 The critical parameters are listed in the following table in the order that they flew them.
-The first load-out (N7696-01) was deemed the best, and was the only one with the boom extended beyond the rotor tips.
+The first load-out (N7696-01) was deemed the best, and was the only one with the boom extended out front, beyond the rotor tips.
+This information is italicized.
 The other two are included here for interest.
 N7696-03 attempted to shift the boom back under the drone for cosmetic reasons, but also for ease of transportation.
 N7696-04 was the same configuration as the last, but with coarser droplets in an attempt to battle the downwash.
-The fly-in report from N7696-01 is shown below, but all three reports can be downloaded by clicking the links above.
+The first fly-in report (N7696-01) is shown below, but all three reports can be downloaded by clicking the links above.

 Load-OutBoom PositionVolume Speed Droplet Size (µm)Altitude Wind VelocityEffective Swath WidthC.V.
 (Race Track / Back & Forth)